aerospike/aerospike-monitoring/config/datadog/README.md

 - `api_key` and `app_key`: These should be updated with your actual **Datadog API** and **Application** keys.
 - `datadog_site`: Update this with the site where your **Datadog** account is hosted.
 - `aerospike_rules.json`: This JSON file contains multiple monitor configurations, such as monitor name, type, query, and message.
+- Make sure to adjust the **thresholds** according to your requirements.

 ### Run the Python Script